WafaJohal/wafajohal.github.io/_portfolio/caio.md

 reflexes.

-More recently, we have been working on second order reasoning in the context of the CoWriter project [5].
+More recently, we have been working on second order reasoning in the context of the CoWriter project.
 In the CoWriter project, the child’s teaches a Nao robot how to write.
 We use the learning by teaching paradigm to enhance motivation and engagement.
 In a collaborative learning task between a robot and a child, the idea is to model the child’s understanding and the child’s believes of the understanding of the co-learner robot.
 This way the robot could detect misunderstandings in view to